Flamurtari FC

-Flamurtari FC is a professional football club based in Vlorë, Albania.
-The club plays in the Kategoria e Parë, which is the second tier of football in the country.
+Flamurtari Football Club is an Albanian professional football club based in Vlorë, Albania.
+The club plays in the Kategoria Superiore, which is the first tier of football in the country.

-Founded in 1923, the club is one of the oldest in Albania, and it is also one of the most successful clubs, having won one Albanian Superliga title in 1991 four Albanian Cups and two Albanian Supercups.
+Founded in 1923, the club is one of the oldest in Albania, also being one of its most successful clubs, having won one Albanian Superliga title in 1991, four Albanian Cups, and two Albanian Supercups.
 Flamurtari is also known for their European runs in the 1980s, where they famously reached the last sixteen in the 1987–88 UEFA Cup, where they beat Spanish giants Barcelona in Vlorë but lost on aggregate.

 History

-Foundation
+Early years

-KS Flamurtari Vlorë were founded on 23 March 1923 as Shoqeria Sportive Vlorë with Milto Korçari as the club's first ever President, while Malo Ismaili held the role of the secretary and Faslli Zoga that of the financier.
-The club was created to make sports and especially football more organized and more popular.
-Its financial needs were covered by donations from the members or from different activities organized in the city of Vlorë.
+KS Flamurtari Vlorë were founded on 23 March 1923, as Shoqeria Sportive Vlorë with Milto Korçari as the club's first ever President, while Malo Ismaili held the role of the secretary and Faslli Zoga that of the financier.
+The club was created to make sports more organised and popular, with a focus on football.
+Its financial needs were covered by donations from the members or from different activities organised in the city of Vlorë.
 Shoqeria Sportive played their first football match against Shoqëria Sportive Jeronim de Rada, a local team created from students from Vlorë.
 The match ended in a 2–2 draw.
 The goals for Shoqeria Sportive were scored by Adem Gavani and Hazbi Tepelena.
 During the 1920s the club played several friendlies with other Albanian and foreign teams.
 Interesting were the matches against Crnogorac Cetinje and the football team of the Livorno Naval Institute which the Red and Black Fleet both won 1–0 and 3–2 respectively.
 Shoqeria Sportive Vlorë were a founder member of the Albanian Football Association and participated in the first championship.
 Its first official match was against Skënderbeu Korçë in Vlorë and ended with a 2–0 win.
 The team's first captain in an official match was Jani Kosta.
 In the first championship Shoqeria Sportive finished bottom of the table with two wins (vs. Skënderbeu Korçë at home, 2–0, and vs. Urani Elbasan away, 2–1), two draws (vs. Skënderbeu Korçë away, 0–0, and vs. Bashkimi Shkodran at home, 1–1) and six losses.